jennykardashov/Project_2_Team_5/README.md

 To serve Eco-tourism or Climate Change and Environmental Non-profits and NGO's, we looked at the World Happiness Index - that measures individual human happiness and the Happy Planet Index - that combines human happiness with ecological consumption data.
 We chose to combine this data with UN Data on Intentional Homicides - to be able to identify places that were happy for humans, happy for the planet, and peaceful.

 ## Roles
-Mankwe Extracted cleaned, and transformed the Happy Planet Data, wrote the README, and helped with the SQL work Jenny Extracted, cleaned, and transformed the World Happiness and UN World Intentional Homicide Data, made the ERD, and
+Mankwe Extracted cleaned, and transformed the Happy Planet Data, wrote the README, made the final ERD, and helped with the SQL work
+Jenny Extracted, cleaned, and transformed the World Happiness and UN World Intentional Homicide Data, made the SQL Tables and Database, Loaded the Data, fixed Depedency Errors and formatted the README.

 ## Sources